31 March 2017

 9.1 – Jacquita Selmes for always assisting others in class

-9.2 – Delia-Jade Seely for showing great care and consideration for the wellbeing of a classmate
+9.2 – Delia-Jade Seely for showing great care and consideration for the

 9.3 – Sean Xiao for being a leader and helping others